Summer in Europe: something that has captured imaginations for centuries.

 Top Tip: Visit Sacre Couer at dawn, for undisturbed hazy morning views across the city.

-Once you’ve filled up on Macaroons and soaked up Paris’ je ne sais quoi, it’s time to grab a bottle of water, your favourite book and settle down for a beautiful train journey south.
-Sangria awaits!
+Once you’ve filled up on macaroons and soaked up Paris’ je ne sais quoi, it’s time to grab a bottle of water, your favourite book and settle down for a beautiful train journey south.
+Sangria and Spain awaits!

-If it’s the South of France you want to explore, take a look at our guide to exploring the area.
+Alternatively, if it’s the South of France you want to explore during your summer in Europe, take a look at our guide to exploring the area.

 2) Barcelona, Spain (3 days, 2 nights)